net2b/dhl/README.md

 This gem will provide a wrapper to DHL SOAP API.
 Given DHL credentials and the addresses, will generate a shipping label.

-This refers to DHL test environment and cannot be used as of yet for production environments.
+It refers to the DHL test environment and cannot be used, as of yet, for production environments.

 ## Installation